makrai/notes/lourie2103-unicorn-rainbow-universal-multitask.md

     (Radford+ 2018; Devlin+ 2019; Liu+ 2019b; Raffel+ 2019)
   * surprisingly silly and nonsensical mistakes, even GPT-3
 * we can learn a great deal from mainstream NLP research
-  * multitask benchmarks eg GLUE (Wang+ 2019b) and SUPER GLUE (Wang+ 2019a) has encouraged fundamental advances in the NLP community,
+  * multitask benchmarks eg GLUE (Wang+ 2019b) and SuperGLUE (Wang+ 2019a) has encouraged fundamental advances in the NLP community,
-* we proposing two new ways to evaluate commonsense models with an emphasis on their generality across tasks and domains
+* we propos two new ways to evaluate commonsense models with an emphasis on their generality across tasks and domains
   * new multi-task benchmark, RAINBOW, to facilitate research
   * novel evaluation, the cost equivalent curve